jtarchie/github-pullrequest-resource/README.md

-git config --get pullrequest.basebranch # returns the base branch used for the pull request git config --get pullrequest.basesha    # returns the commit of the base branch used for the pull request git config --get pullrequest.userlogin  # returns the github user login for the pull request author
+git config --get pullrequest.basebranch # returns the base branch used for the pull request git config --get pullrequest.basesha    # returns the commit of the base branch used for the pull request git config --get pullrequest.userlogin  # returns the github user login for the pull request author git config --get pullrequest.repo       # returns the full name of the source repo of the PR.
 ```